Jibbedi/EventIt/README.md

 - Install the angular-cli globally using `sudo npm install -g angular-cli@latest`
 - Run npm install
 - There seems to be a bug in AngularFire2.
 Please add `import * as firebase from 'firebase';` on top of the file node_modules/angularfire2/angularfire2.d.ts.
-- Run `ng serve` for a dev server.
+- Run `ng s --prod` for a dev server in production mode.
 Navigate to `http://localhost:4200/`.

 ##Notes